ejw773/to-do-30/README.md

 * Each day of participation, start the day by creating a new branch for that day.
 Example: to-do-01

+* No copy / paste.

 * By the end of the day, make the final commit and deploy the app.
 If deployment can't be completed on that day, that's OK - *but no more commits after midnight*.

-* No copy / paste.
+* Put a link to your deployed site in the README.

 * Don't quit.

+* Optional: Somewhere on the site or README, give that day's app a name or descriptive label.
+Examples:
+*   "Finished before breakfast!
+BAM!"
+*   "Utilizes Unit Testing"
+*   "Worst one so far - maybe next time"
+*   "Learned some new styling tricks!"

 ## That's It!